milasudril/fruit/doc/index.md

 Events are also used by layout managers to control the location and size of objects.
 In this case, SizeRequestEvents and GeometryUpdateEvents are sent.

+### Using multiple devices of similar type

+Some systems may have an arbitrary number of (virtual) input devices.
+In this case an application may need to know which device triggered the event.
+If this is the case, the application can bind a component to specific DeviceId:s.
+If the application does not specify a DeviceId when binding components or sending events, DeviceId{-1} is used.